emrichmp/myFoodJournal-Frontend/dev_checklist.md

 [] - figure out how to do has_secure_password
 [] - have all components access this user_id(session) to pull the correct data on GETs

-myGoals to dos
-[] - have components update with new goal data (ig by changing state - USE REDUX)
-    - passed state to parent comp - myGoals

 myDiary to dos
 [] - finish POST req to create journal if none exists - dont forget utc - DateTime.now.utc in BACKEND [] - format the myDiary data